InspiryThemes/realhomes-docs/docs/geo-location-setup.md

 ### **Geo Location Settings**

-In this section at **Dashboard → RealHomes → Customize Settings → Properties Search → Search Form Locations**, you can also modify the following settings for Geo Location Radius Search:
+In the same **Locations** section mentioned above, you can also modify the following settings for Geo Location Radius Search:

 ![Geo Location Setup](images/advanced-search/geo-location-setup.png)